-To prevent incremental contracting, each Fully Executed Independent Contractor Agreement or fully executed non-standard agreement shall clearly specify the following:
+To prevent incremental contracting, each consultant contract shall clearly specify the following:

 - (1) Work to be performed.

 - (2) Service/product to be provided.

 - (3) Cost detail of services/material charges.

 - (4) Period of contract.

 - (5) Monetary limit of contract.

 - (6) Terms and conditions.